I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 With all the grave goods stashed inside along with the body of King Redwald, if indeed it was him, the grave was back-filled and a large mound built on top.
 And, there everything lay undisturbed until it was found by Basil Brown in 1939.

 The Amateur Archaeologist

 Basil Brown was a truly extraordinary man.
-He left school at 12 and started work as a farm labourer.
-But, he clearly had far greater intelligence than was needed for shovelling manure.
+He left school at 12 and started work as a farm laborer.
+But, he clearly had far greater intelligence than was needed for shoveling manure.

 He read every book on archaeology he could get his hands on.
 He taught himself how to excavate an archaeological site properly.
 His knowledge of the profession was so complete that he was hired by the Museum of Ipswich.
 So, when Edith Pretty asked the museum if it could recommend a local archaeologist she was put in touch with Basil Brown.

 The Sutton Hoo Estate